betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 ### I am passionate about scientific software and would like to get involved in the BSSw community but currently am not eligible to pursue a BSSw Fellowship.
 How can I proceed?

+The goal of the BSSw organization is to foster a broad, international community of researchers, practitioners, and stakeholders from national laboratories, academic institutions, and industry who are dedicated to curating, creating, and disseminating information that leads to improved software for the advancement of scientific software.
 We want and need contributions from the international community for the BSSw site.
 If you have experience or expertise that can help other scientific software teams, we encourage you to contribute an article or pointer to good work.
 See details on [how to contribute to BSSw](https://bssw.io/contribute).
-Also, we welcome conversations about potential for expanding international collaboration and sponsorship.
+Also, we welcome conversations about potential for expanding international collaborations and sponsorship.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).